clara-nolan/clara-nolan/README.md

 # Hi there 👋, I’m Clara!
-# I'm studying Design and Computer Science with a concentration in computer graphics.
+# I'm studying Design and Computer Science with a concentration in Computer Graphics.

 - 🤍 I'm passionate about: web development, 3D modeling, UI/UX, making shaders, and anything related to creative coding.
 - 🌱 I'm learning: game development, full stack development, DXR, and and procedural generation